sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDKs/ANDROID_QUICKSTART.md

 Placements and network config are delivered by remote config.
 In dev, you can point the backend auction to http://localhost:8081 and use mocked responses.

 ## 5) Request an interstitial
-The SDK first tries a server-to-server (S2S) auction with normalized error taxonomy and falls back to local adapters on no fill.
+Depending on your `SdkMode` the SDK routes each request through the configured server-to-server (S2S) endpoint or the on-device adapter bridge, always honoring the same normalized error taxonomy.

 Using the simple facade API:
 ```kotlin